 Clarkson University has committed to including sustainability in everything we do.
 We value our natural environment and the social wellbeing of our students, employees and broader Northern New York community.
-Our University mission, vision and values statements were recently revised to truly integrate sustainability principles and practices into all of our operations, academic and student life related activities.
+Our University mission, vision and values statements were revised in 2011 to truly integrate sustainability principles and practices into all of our operations, academic and student life related activities.
+Further support of this commitment was made by President Tony Collins in April 2014 when he signed the American College & University President's Climate Commitment.

-Clarkson's 640 acre campus, which is located at the foothills of the Adirondacks, stretches from our 250-acre forever wild wooded area to the banks of the Raquette River, which is being redeveloped with walking and biking trails.
+Clarkson's 640 acre campus, which is located at the foothills of the Adirondacks, stretches from our 250-acre forever wild wooded area to the banks of the Raquette River, which has miles of walking and biking trails.

-Clarkson has adopted green building policies, including a commitment to pursuing LEED Silver certification on all current and future construction.
-As an example, the new Technology Development Center (TAC), which was awarded LEED Gold Certification, has a high efficiency microturbine to provide heat and power, solar thermal water heat, rainwater collection and low flow toilets as a showcase for sustainable building design.
+Clarkson has adopted green building policies, including a commitment to pursuing LEED Silver criteria on all current and future construction.
+As an example, the Technology Development Center (TAC), which was awarded LEED Gold Certification, has a high efficiency microturbine to provide heat and power, solar thermal water heat, rainwater collection and low flow toilets as a showcase for sustainable building design.
+The campus' student center is also certified by LEED at the Silver Level.

 The Clarkson Institute for a Sustainable Environment provides a home for environmentally related academic programs, student activities and interdisciplinary research .
 Students work on a variety of campus, community and international sustainability projects and have received national accolades for projects ranging from electric snowmobiles to a high-tech campus greenhouse.